adrianbartnik/whoww.github.io/content/blog/2018-06-04-annotation-processing.md

 As we have seen previously, the Java compiler will scan through our source code and look for annotations.
 We have seen that there are various valid locations where we can use annotations.
-Our processor will then receive those elements in the `proceess`-method corresponding to the annotations he registered for.
+Our processor will then receive those elements in the `process`-method corresponding to the annotations he registered for.

 [Hannes Dorfman](http://hannesdorfmann.com/annotation-processing/annotationprocessing101) has this nice overview of different types of elements.